GoogleCloudPlatform/anthos-developer-sandbox/README.md

 ## Running your app in a local cluster

 Our sample application is already available to you.
-Let's run it in a local Kubernetes cluster in Cloud Shell:
+Let's run it on `minikube`, a local Kubernetes cluster available by default in Cloud Shell, giving you the same experience as deploying to Kubernetes without needing infrastructure:

 *   In your
     <walkthrough-editor-spotlight spotlightId="menu-terminal-new-terminal">terminal</walkthrough-editor-spotlight>,
     run the command below:

     ```bash
-    minikube start -p cloud-code-minikube
+    minikube start -p cloud-run-dev-internal
     ```

 *   If prompted, authorize Cloud Shell to make Google Cloud API calls